How to Start Mpesa Business in Kenya

 Since the business is highly competitive, your success or failure will depend on where your shop is located.
 It will help if your MPesa shop is situated where there is high human traffic.

 Robbers and thieves target MPesa businesses.
-You need to be very careful while dealing with your customers.
+You need to be very careful when dealing with your customers.
 Make sure you can differentiate between fake and genuine notes while transacting.

 2. Always Have Enough Cash